EmanueleMassa/Regularized_Cox_model/README.md

 This repository contains the scripts used in the manuscript "Observable asymptotics of regularized Cox regression models with standard gaussian designs : a statistical mechanics approach".

-In order to run the python scripts in the main directory you need to have installed 'routines' as a subdirectory.
+Once you have downloaded this repository, you can run the python code from the top level of the directory (you need to have 'routines' as a subdirectory).

 | File                          | Description                                                                                                                                                    |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|